MP Estate Planning UK

 Key Terms Defined

 Understanding key terms is crucial for grasping how inheritance tax works.
-Terms like “nil rate band,” “residence nil rate band,” and “executor” are frequently used in the context of inheritance tax.
+Here are the most important ones you’ll encounter:

-• Residence Nil Rate Band: An additional tax-free allowance when a residence is passed to direct descendants.
+• Residence Nil Rate Band (RNRB): An additional £175,000 tax-free allowance, but only when a qualifying home is passed to direct descendants — children, grandchildren, or step-children.

 Inheritance Tax UK